moisesrsantos/moisesrsantos/README.md

 ## Hi there, I'm Moisés Santos 🐱‍💻

-- 🔭 I’m currently working on meta-learning and time series forecasting
+- 🔭 I’m currently working on meta-learning and algorithm performance explainability
-- 🌱 I’m currently learning about Scala and trend prediction
+- 🌱 I’m currently learning about the Spanish language and advances in neural networks
 - ⚡ Fun fact: Some fungi create zombies, then control their minds, like some people

 ##